stevenkword/BuddyPress-Automatic-Friends/README.md

 = 2.0.1 =

-* Now with more Spanish - Thank you Maria Ramos
+* Now with more Spanish - Thanks to Maria Ramos

 = 2.0.0 =